BetterCodeHubTraining/Edu-Pack/PITCHME.md

 ![Where to start](assets/legacy-code.png)

-Nobody wants an investment hindered by <span class="primary">unforeseen</span> technical conditions.
+Nobody wants to be hindered by <span class="primary">unforeseen</span> technical conditions.

 ---